ramojus/mellifluous.nvim/README.md

 # Meliora colors for [Neovim](https://github.com/neovim/neovim)
-Different colorschemes (called color sets) that use the same code thus style and settings for highlighting stuff in opinionated way.
+Collection of colorschemes (here called color sets) that use the same code thus style and settings for highlighting things in opinionated way.

-All of the color sets are either neutral or warm.
+As a rule, all of the color sets used here are either neutral or warm.

 Made with [lush](https://github.com/rktjmp/lush.nvim).